braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 #### Handling Key-Value Pairs

-The method below, `didReceive` is called when the content extension has received a notification.
+The method below, `didReceive` is called when the content extension has received a notification, it can be found within the `NotificationViewController`.
 The key-value pairs provided in the dashboard are represented in the code through the use of a `userInfo` dictionary.

 __Parsing Key-Value Pairs from Push Notifications__<br>